 Accra and other cities such as Kumasi, Takoradi, and Koforidua suffer from a serious lack of air pollution exposure information.

 Ghana does some air quality monitoring alright, but this is limited to only 15 locations ( 15 outdoor non real-time air quality monitors and 10 low-cost sensors), all in the Greater Accra Region.
-None for the rest of the country's 15 regions (including the 6 newly created).
+None for the rest of the country's 15 regions.

 Ghana only monitors particulate matter - no carbon monoxide, nitrogen dioxide, sulfur dioxide or any gaseous pollutant.

-To make it worse, Ghana's Environmental Protection Agency (EPA) does not issue any form of air quality alerts to the public.
+To make it worse, Ghana's Environmental Protection Agency (EPA) does not issue air quality alerts for Ghana residents.

 Publicly available air quality data and air pollution exposure information on Ghana usually comes from international organizations such as the World Health Organization, Health Effects Institute (HEI) and the Institute for Health Metrics and Evaluations (IHME).